Negitoro: Origin

-Negitoro rolls may have originated in 1964, at a sushi restaurant in the Minowa neighborhood of Tokyo.
+Negitoro sushi rolls may have originated in 1964, at a sushi restaurant in the Minowa neighborhood of Tokyo.
 Chefs at Kintaro Sushi initially prepared them for consumption at staff meals, and they were later offered to customers.
 After a positive reception, the main location of Kintaro (in Asakusa) added them to its menu.
 Another theory credits chef Hiromasa Sasaki with their invention, of the Ginza restaurant Sushi Sasaki.